 Fig.

 Figure 5.
-Difficulty to visualize if the button must be pushed/pulled or rotated.
-Cred: Cessna 150 aircraft manual.
+Typical images presented in aircraft manuals, where full visualisation can be difficult (Cessna 150 Aircraft Manual).

-Thus, the goal was to demonstrate it in high definition, including animation and interaction as seen in Figure 6.
+Thus, the goal was to demonstrate the panel in high definition and to include animation and interaction, as shown in Figure 6.